VonHeikemen/lsp-zero.nvim/README.md

 If you are having problems with a language server I recommend that you reduce your config to a minimal and check the logs of the LSP server (use the command `:LspLog`).

 What do I mean with minimal?
 Configure the language server using just `lspconfig` and increase the log level.
+Then you can test the language server and inspect the log file using the command `:LspLog`.

 Here is an example test with `tsserver`.

 ```lua
 vim.lsp.set_log_level('debug')